abid-ahmad/resistor-regression-analysis/README.md

 - **Goal:** Determine if average percent error increases consistently with resistance.
 - **Method:** Simple linear regression in MATLAB (3 resistance levels, 30 samples each).
 - **Key Findings:**
-  - p-values > 0.05 for all cases → **no statistically significant trend**.
+  - p-values > 0.05 for all cases → **no statistically significant relationship**.
   - Slopes close to zero, low R², and low F-statistics indicate **very weak correlation**.
   - Conclusion: **Percent error does not increase consistently** with resistance.
 - **Why Logarithmic Scale:** The resistor dataset spans three orders of magnitude (10 Ω to 1 MΩ).
-A standard linear scale would compress low resistance values, making them hard to compare.
+  A standard linear scale would compress low resistance values, making them difficult to compare.
 Using a log scale:
   1. Improves visibility of both low and high resistance points.
   2. Makes proportional differences easier to interpret.
   3. Reduces skewness in regression visualization.